Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Numerical Results

 \subsection{Q-Learning}

-We use the double Q-learning variant shown in Algorithm \ref{DoubleQlearningAlg} to compute and compare the value function and the resulting control with the results from backward dynamic programming.
-The specific parameter choices can be found in Table \ref{NumericalResultsParameters}.
-For the parameterization of $\overline{Q}(x,a,{\theta_n})$ a two layer neural network with with 64 neurons for each layer and ReLU activation functions is used.
-Since the parametrization is defined globally on the state space, we do not need a state discretization as for backward dynamic programming.
-Only a discretization of the action space is applied in order to easily obtain the minimal cost control.
-Figure \ref{NumRes::Q_Solution_RW} and $\ref{NumRes::Q_Solution_WS}$ shows the solution of Q-learning with respect to TES temperature and wind speed, as well as wind speed with electricity price for hours $n=0$ and $n=65$ and $n = 117$.
-In each value function plot the reference solution of backward dynamic programming is visualized as black shaded graph.
-The red lines represent a cross-section of the value function.
-This means that the value function is fixed in two variables and visualized in the top-left corner to give a more detailed look at the error between both solution for different times.
-Compared to backward dynamic programming \ref{backwardDP}, Q-learning \ref{DoubleQlearningAlg} is able to capture the same shape of the value function.
-Especially for $n$ close to the terminal time both function approximations do not differ a lot.
-The further we get away from the terminal time horizon the more differences get visible.
-Values calculated by Q-learning might be smaller when compared to the values of the other algorithm.
-This underestimation behavior is expected as a well known problem which has already been discussed in subsection \ref{ML::improving_Q_Learning}.
+We now compare the results of Q-learning using replay buffer, summarized in Algorithm \ref{QlearningAlg}, and BDP based on the computed value function and the corresponding control.
+Thus, BDP serves as a benchmark, as we can expect accurate results due to the high computational effort.
+For the parameterization of $\overline{Q}(x,a,{\theta_n})$ a two-layer neural network is used with 128 neurons for each layer and ReLU activation functions.
+Since the parameterization is defined globally on the state space, no state discretization is required as for BDP.
+The state distribution of the initial states $X_0 = x_0$ is chosen as a uniform random distribution on the discretized state space $\widetilde{\mathcal{X}}_0$.
+The Figures \ref{NumRes::Q_Solution_RW} and \ref{NumRes::Q_Solution_WS} show the value function of both methods depending on TES temperature and wind speed as well as on wind speed and electricity price, respectively, for the hours 0, 45, 85 and 117.
+More precisely, in each value function plot of Q-learning, the reference solution of BDP is visualized as gray shaded graph.
+In addition, the red lines represent a cross-section of the value function, meaning that the value function is fixed in two variables and is visualized in order to provide a more detailed view at the error between both solutions.
+For a better comparison, the cross-sections (from Figure \ref{NumRes::Q_Solution}) are also depicted in Figure \ref{NumRes::Cross-Sections}.
+Compared to BDP, Q-learning is able to capture the same shape of the value function.
+Especially, for $n$ near the terminal time, both function approximations differ only slightly.
+The further we move back in time from the terminal time, the more differences become visible.